zainsadaqat/html-css-capstone/README.md

 # HTML CSS JS Capstone Project

 > Hello, My name is Zain Sadaqat and this is my HTML CSS JS Capstone project.
-Kindly take a look by visiting the link given below. :)
+This project is all about a webinar which is related to Cyber Security and going to held in 2021 and due to COVID it couldn't be held in last years.
+There're some well-known speakers who will be addressing in this webinar and going to talk about future trend and need of cyber security.

 ## Desktop View